Dark social is social sharing that's taking place in private online communities

 Messenger allows you to add video, photos, and unique FAQs as ways to personalize your conversation starters.
 They also allow notes, labels to attach to your conversations so you can easily share messaging that is relevant and purposeful to your audience members and fill your team in on what’s happened in the conversation so everyone is kept in the loop.

-Messenger also allows appointment bookings and send broadcast alerts on shipping information, news and much more soon to come in 2020.
+Messenger also allows appointment bookings and send broadcast alerts on shipping information, news and much more soon to come in the future.

 What’s the take-away?
-Dark social is here to stay, but it's easily combated through relationship marketing!
+Dark social is here to stay, and you can stay relevant to your audience through relationship marketing!

 The overarching theme of how to keep your brand top-of-mind with a community that’s “going dark” is to keep relationships at the forefront of your marketing.
 By building advocates who will carry your voice and your message into private conversations and drive your audience to refer you and your business to their circles of influence, you can use dark social to your advantage.